ctxswitch/userclouds-oss/cmd/ucctl/README.md

 ##### `ucctl context list`

 List all configured contexts.
-Shows which context is currently active with a `*` indicator.
+Shows which context is currently active with a `*` indicator, plus the context type (console or tenant).

 ```bash
 ucctl context list